mozzarellaV8/agora-marketplace/AgAssociationRules-04-04.md

 Support could be higher all around, but it was decided to keep that value low to generate more rules.
 Lift appears to be doing well - although many of the rules with very high lift might be too obvious to warrant investigation.
 Or rather, they should be looked into to make sure indepedence of variables is satisfied.

+With some rules, there's a suspicion that that they are simply the values of the listings themselves.

 ```{r}
 arules::inspect(tail(a4rules, 10))